How to Become an ESL Teacher: Step-by-Step Guide

-- Learn a second language.
-While being fluent in a language other than English is not necessary for employment as an ESL teacher, it is useful to have foreign language skills for this job.
-Training specific to acquiring a second language may be earned through certificate, undergraduate and graduate programs.
+It's also a good idea to learn a second language.
+While being fluent in a language other than English is not necessary for employment as an ESL teacher, it's useful to have foreign language skills for this job.
+Training specific to acquiring a second language may be earned through certificate, undergraduate, and graduate programs.

 Step 2: Obtain ESL Training